 Enterprises are increasingly adopting hybrid approaches to integrating unified communications (UC) technologies.
 This strategy offers an effective balance between infrastructure management and value.
-It also solves some of the most pressing challenges that come with adopting and integrating UC tools.
+It also solves some of the most pressing challenges that come with adopting and integrating unified communications tools.

 Hybrid systems use a combination of cloud assets and on-site hardware and infrastructure resources.
 This approach delivers excellent flexibility, and it is particularly attractive to mid-size and large enterprises.
 Businesses with multiple locations enjoy added benefits, since hybrid solutions bridge any gaps that may exist between the infrastructure and hardware at various sites.
 Hybrid deployments also give businesses the ability to add new applications and software tools on a limited scale, giving them only to the users that need them rather than deploying them company-wide.